goriponsoft/ESE2RAM-Cartridge/README-en.md

 - Mitsubishi ML-8000
 - General PCT-50 and PCT-55
 - Sony HB-F500 *However, there are some issues with using it as an ESERAM disk.
-ｰ 8086YES!
+- 8086YES!
 OneChipBook(MSXBOOK) *However, there are some issues with using it as an ESERAM disk.

 ### Models under investigation

-- Frontline Expansion Slot (expansion slot)
+- Frontline ExpansionSlot (expansion slot)
 - Panasonic FS-A1WSX / FS-A1WX / FS-A1FX
 - Panasonic FS-A1 / FS-A1FM
-- CASIO MX-10
+- CASIO MX-10 / MX-101
+- CASIO PV-7 / PV-16